Patricia D. White

-In 2013, The National Jurist magazine named Dean White the sixth most influential person in legal education in 2015 and 2014, and in 2013 she was the top woman on the list.
+The National Jurist magazine has named Dean White as one of the most influential people in legal education in 2015 and 2014, and in 2013 she was the top woman on the list.

 Dean White was cited by the well-known legal blogger Brian Leiter as one of nine transformative law deans in the first decade of this century.
 Dean White has won many awards, including the 2012 Equal Justice Leadership Award, given by Legal Services of Greater Miami for her commitment to public service, and the Judge Learned Hand Award for distinguished public service, from the Arizona chapter of the American Jewish Committee.

 Since becoming the dean of Miami Law in 2009, Dean White has continued her longstanding commitment to public service by founding Legal Corps, a unique fellowship program that places Miami Law graduates in non-profit and public sector organizations nationwide.
 Under Dean White's leadership, the number of clinics at Miami Law has more than doubled, bringing the total to 10, and in 2011 Miami Law was honored by the American Bar Association Law Student Division with the Judy M. Weightman Memorial Public Interest Award, in recognition of the law school's strong commitment to public interest through the HOPE Public Interest Resource Center.